mchl18/Capacitor-SSL-Pinning/README.md

 Checks the SSL certificate SHA256 fingerprint of a server and compares it to a provided fingerprint.
 On Android, the plugin also returns some additional information about the certificate.

+Note: There are different ways of expressing the fingerprint, some may use colons and others may not.
+This plugin normalizes the fingerprint to lowercase and removes colons for comparison.
+While it expects uppercase, it should not make a difference if you use colons or not.
+However it is recommended to use the format from the docs.

 [![HitCount](https://hits.dwyl.com/mchl18/capacitor-ssl-pinning.svg)](https://hits.dwyl.com/mchl18/capacitor-ssl-pinning)